marwy1000/mocka/README.md

 ```

 ## Config File Example
-Just run the script or exe once, pointing to a schema to generate it.
+Just run the script or exe once, pointing to a schema to generate the config file.

 ### Config File Options:
 locale: A list of locales to be used for generating data.
 If multiple locales are provided, one will be chosen randomly each time the tool runs.
 You can specify any valid locale supported by the Faker library (e.g., en_US, sv_SE, it_IT, ja_JP).